kj89/testnet_manuals/peaq/README.md

 ## Create Polkadot.js wallet
 To create polkadot wallet:
 1. Download and install [Browser Extension](https://polkadot.js.org/extension/)
-2. Navigate to [peaq Explorer](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fwss.agung.peaq.network#/accounts) and press `Add account` button
+2. Navigate to [Peaq Explorer](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fwss.agung.peaq.network#/accounts) and press `Add account` button
 3. Save `mnemonic` and create wallet
 4. This will generate wallet address that you will have to use later.
 Example of wallet address: `5HTBxt66esFrqyFDraQvxWuiHfPbS5t6FLLTPEN37sZu6T5A`

 ### Option 1 (automatic)
-You can setup your peaq full node in few minutes by using automated script below
+You can setup your Peaq full node in few minutes by using automated script below
 ```
 wget -O peaq.sh https://raw.githubusercontent.com/kj89/testnet_manuals/main/peaq/peaq.sh && chmod +x peaq.sh && ./peaq.sh
 ```